skillrepos/aia-day2-b/labs.md

    This creates a production-ready customer support system - just update server configuration to add new support categories.

-   First, change into the directory for lab4.
+   First, change back to the root directory of the project if not there.

 ```
-cd lab4
+cd /workspaces/aia-day2-b
 ```

 <br><br>